egonw/BridgeDbVariantDatabase/Local_BridgeDb_IMS_installation.md

   version: 1.0
 ---

-# Tutorial - how to install and load IMS with data needed for gene-to-variant and variant-to-gene
+# Tutorial - How to install and load the Identifier Mapping Service with data needed for gene-to-variant and variant-to-gene

 This tutorial explains how to install and run a BridgeDb Identifier Mapping Service (IMS) with gene-to-variant and variant-to-gene functionality.